 A memory leak is when a program takes up memory and doesn’t release it once you close the window.
 Essentially, it eats up the RAM it needs while open and fails to return that RAM to the pool once you close it.
 Memory leaks are fairly common, showing up everywhere from Google Chrome to AMD’s Catalyst Software at different points.

 For Windows 11, the problem is focused on the File Explorer.
 In short, each time you open File Explorer and close it, you’ll slowly build a backlog of RAM that’s being used by the program, even while you’re not using it.
-This certainly looks like a memory leak, and it’s been an ongoing problem with preview builds of Windows 11 for a couple of months.
+This certainly looks like a memory leak, and it’s been an ongoing problem with preview builds of

 Following in the footsteps of PCGamer, I installed the latest build of Windows 11 on my gaming PC and started spamming File Explorer windows.
 I opened up Task Manager to monitor usage and opened just over 50 windows (until File Explorer was at the top of the list for memory utilization).
 After closing all of the windows, the utilization dropped, but not anywhere close to what File Explorer was consuming at idle.